 - some public streetlights.

 This change is not mandatory, it’s optional.
-From 31 May, customers (or a third party on their behalf) can contact us to request a connection alteration.
+From 31 May, customers (or a third party on their behalf) can contact us to request a connection alteration or new connection.

 Note: We’ll be upgrading our existing major streetlights to smart streetlights, with rollout planned to start from mid-2027.